opentripplanner/OpenTripPlanner/docs/BuildConfiguration.md

 Configure properties for emissions file.

 By specifying a URL to fetch emissions data, the program gains access to carbon dioxide (CO2) emissions associated with various transportation modes and routes.
-This data is then used to perform emission calculations to different transport modes and car.
+This data is then used for perform emission calculations to different transport modes and car.